I:03:03 Information Technology Resources

 2. Users are expected to comply fully with the instructions of Facility Staff, System Managers, System Sponsors, and the Infrastructure Sponsor.
 In particular, Users will vacate workstations or the facility and will surrender other resources promptly when asked to do so.

 VIII.
-EXAMPLES OF WHAT USERS ARE ENCOURAGED TO DO WITH MTSU INFORMATION TECHNOLOGY RESOURCES (NOT AN EXCLUSIVE LIST)
+EXAMPLES OF WHAT USERS ARE ENCOURAGED TO DO WITH MTSU INFORMATION TECHNOLOGY RESOURCES (NOT AN INCLUSIVE LIST)

 A. Use Information Technology Resources as tools for obtaining and promulgating knowledge.

-B. Use Information Technology Resources for research and information gathering in support of advisory, analysis, and professional development activities related to the User's University duties.
+B. Use Information Technology Resources for research and information gathering in support of advisory, analytic, and professional development activities related to the User's University duties.

 C. Use Information Technology Resources as an aid to the development of surveys and targeted demographic research.